 CT REIT's sources of liquidity are comprised of cash and cash equivalents and access to a committed, unsecured floating rate, revolving credit facility of \$200,000 with an option to increase it by an additional \$100,000.
 The Credit Facility expires in October 2017, but a request to extend the Credit Facility can be made at any time, subject to agreement from all lenders.
 The Credit Facility bears interest at a rate based on the bank's prime rate of interest or bankers' acceptances plus a margin.
-No amount was drawn on the Credit Facility as at March 31, 2014.
-The unamortized balance of transaction costs incurred in connection with the arrangement of the Credit Facility of \$658 is recorded in non-current assets on the consolidated balance sheet.
-Amortization of the transaction costs of \$47, as well as the standby fee of \$130 is recorded in interest expense and other financing charges on the condensed consolidated statement of income and comprehensive income.
+A stand-by fee is charged on undrawn amounts.
+No amount had been drawn on the Credit Facility as at June 30, 2014.
+The unamortized balance of transaction costs incurred in connection with the arrangement of the Credit Facility of \$521 is recorded in other assets on the condensed consolidated balance sheets.
+For the three and six months ended June 30, 2014, amortization of the transaction costs of \$47 and \$94, respectively, as well as the standby fee of \$120 and \$250, respectively, are included in interest and other financing charges on the condensed consolidated statement of income and comprehensive income.

-The Credit Facility is subject to the maintenance of certain financial covenants and as at March 31, 2014 CT REIT was in compliance with all such financial covenants.
+The Credit Facility is subject to the maintenance of certain financial covenants and as at June 30, 2014 CT REIT was in compliance with all such financial covenants.